wittymindstech/pixzium/README.md

 # pixzium - Stock Photos, Videos and Music India

+# Use this to create your own media gallery

 # Opensource Media Gallery Project

 # Simple Media Gallery app in Django